robertogyn19/ruby-script-tools/README.md

 ### Usage

-With this you are capable of run things like this:
+With this you are capable of execute scripts like this:

 ``` shell
 $ cat test.rb